 The judges for this year’s competition were Sherrese Clark, managing director for Morgan Stanley Private Wealth Management; Kirsten Craft, program manager for the Robert H. Smith School of Business Center for Social Value Creation and 2015 Do Good Challenge Winner; and Rajiv Vinnakota, executive vice president of the Youth and Engagement Division of the Aspen Institute.

 Prior to the finals competition, semi-finalists for the Do Good Challenge were able to present their projects to audience members.
 Each attendee was then able to invest a “Do Good Dollar” to help the team of their choice.
 Two semi-finalists who received the most Do Good Dollars, Nourish: Mommy and Me, and Running Water, were given two minutes to pitch on stage during the finals.
-The audience was then able to text in votes for their favorite to win the Showcase Audience Award.
+The audience was then able to text in votes for their favorite to win the College of Behavioral and Social Sciences “Be the Solution” Showcase Audience Choice Award.

 This year the competition had two tracks: the project track, for student-run initiatives that consisted of volunteering, fundraising and/or building awareness for a cause or organization during the challenge; and the venture track, which featured student-founded and student-run organizations whose efforts during the challenge were focused on taking the organizations to the next level.